Short and fiery yoga practices to kick-start your day.

 When we ritualize our day-to-day activities, we have the opportunity to bring more awareness and self-control to the tasks we perform.
 A routine also acts as an anchor when we feel tired, angry, sad, stressed, anxious, and the many other uncomfortable states we experience outside of our control.

-We cannot control all of the events that occur or how we feel all of the time; however, a morning routine acts as a reminder of the things we can control.
+We cannot control all of the events that occur or how we feel all of the time; however, a morning routine reminds us of the things we can control.

 To create a morning routine, you may want to choose activities with a grounding effect, meaning actions that lower stress levels, release feel-good hormones, and activate the parasympathetic nervous system.
 We spend a lot of our time in the sympathetic nervous system, aka fight or flight mode, which activates the body’s stress response.
 The parasympathetic nervous system, aka rest and digest mode, is the state where we feel clear, connected, and grounded.

 Awareness of breath, breathwork exercises, stretching, and activities such as yoga, meditation, and martial arts, directly influence the nervous system, hormones, and brainwaves.
-We can shift how we feel and transform our perception of self and how we interact with our environment when we engage in activities like yoga.
+We can shift how we feel and transform our perception of self and how we interact with our environment when engaging in yoga activities.

 Set aside 15-30 minutes for your morning routine; the more time you give yourself, the less rushed you’ll feel.